luiscolon0426/holbertonschool-low_level_programming/0x03-debugging/README.md

 1. Copy this main file.
 Comment out (dont delete it!) the part code that is causing the output to go into an infinite loop.

  - Don't add or remove any lines of code, as we will be checking your line count.
 You are only allowed to comment out existing code.
  - You do not have to compile with -Wall -Werror -Wextra -Pendantic for this task.
-Your output should look likes this:

-'''
-carrie@ubuntu:/debugging$ gcc -std=gnu89 1-main.c -o 1-main

-carrie@ubuntu:/debugging$ ./1-main

-Infinite loop incoming :(

-Infinite loop avoided! \o/

-carrie@ubuntu:/debugging$ wc -l 1-main.c
-24 1-main.c

-carrie@ubuntu:/debugging$
-'''
+2. This program prints the largest of three integers.
+Fix the code in *2-largest_number.c* so that it correctly prints out the largest of three numbers, no matter the case:

+- Line count will not be checked for this task.